NPSLab/RF_study/README.md

-# README
+# Accelerating Random Forest Classification on GPU and FPGA

-A repository for accelerating random forest inference on GPU and FPGA.
+A repository for accelerating random forest inference on GPU and FPGA. ([Paper](https://doi-org/10.1145/3545008.3545067))

 ### Dependencies
 Generating Forests: